The ‘Forbidden’ Crop Taking The World By Storm…

-Around 1937 the hemp industry was boosted by the introduction of the decoricator machine.
+Around 1937 the hemp industry was boosted by the introduction of the decorticator machine.
 It replaced hand shredding of hemp to glean its fibers, fibers that could be used for textiles, clothing, paper, and plastic.

 With this new invention, hemp would have been able to take over most competing industries in areas such as paper, textiles, fuel, and plastics.
-Growing hemp in abundance was easy, and it’s plant to harvest time was no more than six months.
+Growing hemp in abundance was easy, and it’s planted to harvest time was no more than six months.

 According to Popular Mechanics during that time:

 “10,000 acres devoted to hemp will produce as much paper as 40,000 acres of average [forest] pulp land.”

 This was followed by a small number of large businesses with competition concerns used high-level government connections to push through the Marijuana Tax Act of 1937.